 3 Marine Insurance and Agent and Insurer Expertise: Legislative.
 In addition to my state and national regulatory background, I have served or am serving in the following capacities, each of which included knowledge of and interaction with (i) marine insurance and their insurers, (ii) marine insurance agents and (iii) the skill set and information that best positions an agent to place the appropriate marine insurance and (iv) claim settlement obligations that come to bear on marine insurance claims.

 - Legal Counsel to the Iowa House of Representatives;

 - Chief of Staff, f/k/a Administrative Assistant, at the U.S. House of Representatives,

-- Elected Member of the Florida House of Representatives (currently), entering my 7th year of legislative service, where I serve as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative oversight over all insurance operations in the state (as administered by the Florida Office of Insurance Regulation) including those relating to marine insurance and related insurer and agent obligations;
+- Elected Member of the Florida House of Representatives (formerly), term ended 1/01/2019, where I served as a Member and Vice Chairman of the Insurance Committee (among other committees), which has legislative oversight over all insurance operations in the state (as administered by the Florida Office of Insurance Regulation) including those relating to marine insurance and related insurer and agent obligations;

 - In addition, I have sat on and served as Vice Chairman of the Civil Justice Subcommittee of the Florida House, which has responsibilities as to Florida laws that establish (among other things) liability.